altrsoftware/altr-alation-classification/README.md

 5. updates *ALTR Classification* (Custom Field) with classifier(s) of each column

-6. updates the Alation datasource page with ALTR classification report overview
+6. updates *ALTR Classification Report* (Custom Field) in the Alation datasource page with a ALTR classification report overview